veggiemonk/awesome-docker/README.md

 * [Chaperone](https://github.com/garywiz/chaperone) - A single PID1 process designed for docker containers.
 Does user management, log management, startup, zombie reaping, all in one small package. by [@garywiz](https://github.com/garywiz)
 * [dockerize](https://github.com/jwilder/dockerize) - Utility to simplify running applications in docker containers by [@jwilder][jwilder]
 * [GoSu](https://github.com/tianon/gosu) - Run this specific application as this specific user and get out of the pipeline (entrypoint script tool) by [@tianon](https://github.com/tianon)
+* [is-docker](https://github.com/sindresorhus/is-docker) - Check if the process is running inside a Docker container by [@sindresorhus][sindresorhus]
+* [subuser](http://subuser.org) - Makes it easy to securely and portably run graphical desktop applications in Docker
 * [TrivialRC](https://github.com/vorakl/TrivialRC) - A minimalistic Runtime Configuration system and process manager for containers [@vorakl](https://github.com/vorakl)

 ## Terminal User Interface
 * [ctop (1)](https://github.com/yadutaf/ctop) - A command line / text based Linux Containers monitoring tool that works just like you expect (Python) by [@yadutaf](https://github.com/yadutaf)